 For commercial mortgage loans, other collateralized loans, and certain off-balance sheet credit exposures, the Company calculates the ACL using a probability-of-default / loss-given-default methodology to estimate expected credit losses over the remaining life of the loan.
-Management pools mortgage loans that share similar risk characteristics, such as but not limited to, property type, occupancy rates, debt service coverage ratio (DCR), and loan-to-value (LTV) and calculates the ACL at the loan level.
-Key inputs to the model include unpaid principal balances, LTV, DCR, average lives of the loans adjusted for prepayment considerations, internal and external historical loss rates, and other factors influencing the Company's view of the current stage of the economic cycle and future economic conditions.
+Management pools mortgage loans that share similar risk characteristics, including but not limited to, property type, occupancy rates, debt service coverage ratio (DCR), and loan-to-value (LTV) ratio and calculates the ACL at the loan level.
+Key inputs to the model include unpaid principal balances, LTV ratios, DCR, average lives of the loans adjusted for prepayment considerations, internal and external historical loss rates, and other factors influencing the Company's view of the current stage of the economic cycle and future economic conditions.
 Management applies a probability weight to slow growth, base, and interest rate shock economic scenarios.
 The Company uses a reasonable and supportable forecast of economic assumptions for a 12-month period.
 After the applicable forecast period, the Company reverts to internal through-the-cycle historical loss experience over a period of four quarters.
-When individual loans no longer have the credit characteristics of the commercial loan pool, the Company removes the individual loans from the pool and evaluates them individually for an ACL.

-Agriculture Loans
+Agricultural Loans

-The Company calculates the ACL for agriculture loans using a model based on the weighted average remaining maturity method.
-The Company pools loans by collateral type and calculates the allowance over the contractual term of the asset, adjusted for prepayments.
+The Company calculates the ACL for agricultural loans using a model based on the weighted average remaining maturity method.
+The Company pools loans by collateral type and calculates the ACL over the contractual term of the asset, adjusted for prepayments.
 Key inputs to the model include the external historical loss rates on agricultural segments (given the lack of internal loss information), unpaid principal balance, and remaining maturity.
-When individual loans no longer have the credit characteristics of the agricultural loan pool, the Company removes the individual loans from the pool and evaluates them individually for an ACL.